Massey products for algebras over operads: Examples

-Any DG-$\O{O}$-algebra $A$ has a \emph{minimal model}, consisting of an $\Oinf{\O{O}}$-algebra structure on $H_*(A)$ extending the induced $\O{O}$-algebra structure and an $\infty$-quasi-isomorphism $f\colon H_*(A)\leadsto A$ whose underlying chain map sends a homology class to a representing cycle.
+Any DG-$\O{O}$-algebra $A$ has a \emph{minimal model}, consisting of an $\Oinf{\O{O}}$-algebra structure on $H_*(A)$ extending the induced $\O{O}$-algebra structure and an $\infty$-quasi-iso\-morph\-ism $f\colon H_*(A)\leadsto A$ (this notion is recalled below) whose underlying chain map sends a homology class to a representing cycle.

 We now recall how an $\Oinf{\O{O}}$-algebra structure can be described in terms of the Koszul dual coaugmented cooperad $\K{\O{O}}$.
 The \emph{composite} of two $\mathbb{S}$-modules is

 Here, a tensor $\mu\otimes (\nu_1\otimes\cdots\otimes \nu_r)\cdot\sigma$ is simply denoted by $(\mu;\nu_1,\dots, \nu_n)\cdot\sigma$.
 This defines a non-symmetric monoidal structure on $\mathbb{S}$-modules.
 The monoidal unit $\unit$, which is also the initial operad, is $\unit(1)=\kk$ concentrated in degree $0$ and $\unit(r)=0$ for $r\neq 1$.
 The \emph{infinitesimal composite} $M\circ_{(1)}N$ of two $\mathbb{S}$-modules is the sub-$\mathbb{S}$-module of $M\circ(\unit\oplus N)$ given by